pact-foundation/jest-pact/README.md

 ### Features

-- [x] Jest Adaptor For Pact
+- [x] instantiates the PactOptions for you
+- [x] Setups Pact mock service before and after hooks so you don’t have to
-  - [ ] Assign random ports and pass port back to user for thier http agent
+- [x] Assign random ports and pass port back to user so we can run in parallel without port clashes

 ## `Jest-Pact` Roadmap